 The best tactics for appearing prominently in the News Feed end up being quite straight-forward: share things that are interesting, authentic, and resonate with your audience.
 That typically means visually compelling media, funny or emotional content, and important news that’s fascinating to a wide audience … [People] just want to be stimulated.
 Do that, and Facebook will share what you have to say.

 Read full article: http://tcrn.ch/2cfw5B3

 Have you ever been victimized by deceptive marketing?
-Once someone has your credit card there are lots of ways to trick you into unwanted auto-shipments, subscriptions, additional purchaces, and many other things to get your money.
-They typically prey on users not reading terms of service, overlooking pre-checked boxes on order forms, or giving up on reaching customer service or completing a ridiculously lengthy refund process when trying to rectify a problem.
-You can even throw in making privacy settings on social media sites impossible to find and figure out.
-It’s called “Dark Patterns,” and unfortunately is becoming a standard practice in many businesses.
-This article provides insight to help consumers hopefully avoid these unseemly, but more and more common methods: http://bit.ly/2aMIwSE
+Once someone has your credit card, there are many ways you can be tricked into agreeing to unwanted auto-shipments, subscriptions, additional purchases, and many other things — all to separate you from your money.
+These are behavioral hacks that typically depend on users not reading terms of service, overlooking pre-checked boxes on order forms, giving up on reaching customer service, or being forced to complete ridiculously long refund processes.

 More on Dark Patterns